Public Starparties and Presentations

 Model Rocket Launches

-We are working on a safe launch site for the rockets we put together.
-We follow the safety guidleines from the National Association of Rocketry.
+We are in the process of finding a safe launch site.
+Launches follow the safety guidelines from the National Association of Rocketry.